algosup/2024-2025-project-1-fpga-team-2/documents/functional/functional_specifications.md

 **What is the purpose of the timer?**

-- Each level has a time limit (60 seconds), requiring the player to move quickly to complete the level.
+- Each round has a time limit (60 seconds), requiring the player to move quickly to complete the round.

 **What happens when the timer reaches zero?**